TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 Core idea:-

-**We've integrated data ingestion, processing, storage and data visualisation --> into a single cohesive pipeline**.
+**We've integrated the primary phases -->  data ingestion, processing, storage & visualisation --> into a single cohesive pipeline**.
 and have utilised **Kinesis, Lambda, Glue & OpenSearch.**

 </br>

 Our point of emphasis:-

-➡️ **We've optimised for non-functional aspects &rarr; scalability and performance throughout.**
+➡️ We've **optimised for non-functional aspects &rarr; scalability and performance throughout.**

 </br>

+--

 ## Project Workflow